-SUBJECT: Interagency Guidance on Authentication in an Internet Banking Environment
+SUBJECT: Interagency Guidance on Authentication in an Internet Banking

+Environment

-The Federal Financial Institutions Examination Council (FFIEC) has issued the attached guidance titled Authentication in an Internet Banking Environment.
-This guidance updates and replaces the FFIEC's Authentication in an Electronic Banking Environment issued in 2001 and specifically addresses the need for risk-based assessments, customer awareness, and security measures to reliably authenticate customers accessing financial institutions' Internet-based services.
-The guidance also emphasizes that the agencies consider single-factor authentication, if it is the only control mechanism, to be inadequate for high-risk transactions involving access to customer information or the movement of funds to other parties.
+The Office of Thrift Supervision (OTS), along with the other federal banking regulatory agencies, has released the attached guidance, Authentication in an Internet Banking Environment.
+This updated interagency guidance, which replaces the FFIEC's Authentication in an Electronic Banking Environment issued in 2001, specifically addresses the need for risk-based assessments, customer awareness, and security measures to authenticate customers accessing your association's Internet-based services.

 This guidance applies to both retail and commercial customers and does not endorse any particular technology.
-Financial institutions should use this guidance when evaluating and implementing authentication systems and practices whether they are provided internally or by a technology service provider.
-Although this guidance is focused on the risks and risk management techniques associated with the Internet delivery channel, the principles are applicable to all forms of electronic banking activities.
+Savings associations should use this guidance when evaluating and implementing authentication systems and practices whether they are provided internally or by a technology service provider.
+Although this guidance focuses on the risks and risk management techniques associated with the Internet delivery channel, the principles are applicable to all forms of electronic banking activities.
+Consistent with the FFIEC Information Technology Examination Handbook Information Security Booklet issued in December 2002, you should: